-We set aside up to 10% of the flats offered in BTO or SBF exercises for priority allocation under the Resettlement, Relocation, SERS, and Tenants' Priority Scheme.
+We set aside up to 10% of the flats offered in BTO or SBF exercises for priority allocation under the Resettlement, Relocation, SERS, and Tenants' Priority Scheme, for eligible households.
+This does not include flats launched under the Prime Location Public Housing model or under open booking.
 Under this priority scheme:

-If you have been shortlisted to book a flat under a BTO or SBF exercise, or book a flat under the ROF exercise, and then decide not to carry on with your public sales application, we will place you at the back of the selection queue for a new flat at the designated replacement site.
+If you have been shortlisted to book a flat under a BTO or SBF exercise, or booked a flat under the open booking, and then decide not to carry on with your public sales application, we will place you at the back of the selection queue for a new flat at the designated replacement site.

-To give you more time to find out the rehousing benefits before deciding to sell or transfer your current flat, there will be a one-month freeze on the resale or transfer of the SERS flat.
-You can sell or transfer your SERS flat with the rehousing benefits thereafter.
-You cannot sell your SERS flat if you have previously enjoyed SERS rehousing benefits.
+To give you more time to find out the SERS rehousing benefits before deciding to sell or transfer your flat with the SERS rehousing benefits, there will be a one-month freeze on the resale or transfer of your flat.
+You may grant the Option to Purchase for resale and submit the resale application; or submit your transfer application thereafter.
+You are not allowed to sell your SERS flat if you have previously enjoyed SERS rehousing benefits.

 Selling a SERS flat with rehousing benefits

 Buying private property

 Return the SERS flat and receive ex-gratia payment, on top of compensation.
 By doing so, you will forgo the SERS rehousing benefits.